pryley/blackbar/readme.txt

 Log in to your WordPress dashboard, navigate to the Plugins menu and click "Add New".

-In the search field type "BlackBar" and click Search Plugins.
+In the search field type "Black Bar" and click Search Plugins.
 Once you have found the plugin you can view details about it such as the point release, rating and description.
 You can install it by simply clicking "Install Now".

 = Manual installation =

-Download the BlackBar plugin and uploading it to your server via your favorite FTP application.
+Download the Black Bar plugin and uploading it to your server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 == Frequently Asked Questions ==